Now

 Learning Emacs

 Part of learning Lisp is learning Emacs.
 They go hand-in-hand.
 I don’t think I can really become adept at it in my remaining 18 years but it’s fun to try.
-I’m also trying to learn its org-mode for journaling, note-taking, and list making.
-It’s pretty handy.
 Forget vi, I’m emacs for life.
 For what it’s worth, my config files are public on Github.

 Travel

 Sometimes I think the best part of traveling is planning the trip.
 The expectation is thrilling.
-I’m using Notion to plan it out.
+I plan it all inside Obsidian.

 Currently booked trips: